m4dz/talks/cozy-bootstrap-v3/index.md

 # Install in a Cozy

-We provide with any instance of cozy a `cozy-stack` utility that allow you interact in CLI with your instance (you can also build your own by following instructions in [Building a cozy-stack via Docker](https://cozy.github.io/cozy-stack/docker.html#building-a-cozy-stack-via-docker)).
+We provide with any instance of cozy a `cozy-stack` utility that allows you to interact in a CLI with your instance (you can also build your own by following instructions in [Building a cozy-stack via Docker](https://cozy.github.io/cozy-stack/docker.html#building-a-cozy-stack-via-docker)).

 To install your previously built application, simply SSH to your instance, and run: